fgonzalez3/PGCOE_BacSeq/Fig2A/Fig2A_pipeline.md

 1. Serotype 3 reference sequence used to create amplicon scheme

    a.
 [NC_017592](https://www.ncbi.nlm.nih.gov/nuccore/NC_017592.1)
-3. S. mitis outgroup for phylogenetic tree
+2. S. mitis outgroup for phylogenetic tree

    a.
 [JYGP01](https://www.ncbi.nlm.nih.gov/nuccore/NZ_JYGP00000000.1)
-5. Query sequences (n = 35) representing majority diversity (62%) on GPS database
+3. Query sequences (n = 35) representing majority diversity (62%) on GPS database

    a.
 These were pulled from [Gladestone et al. 2019](https://www.thelancet.com/article/S2352-3964(19)30259-2/fulltext#%20).
+4. Alignment statistics for our primers to the above sequences, which is needed to create the amplicon prediction plot

+   a.
+Scripts for this can be found [here]().

 Pangenome pipeline:
 1. All genomes collected for this analysis were complete, so the first step was to run [Prokka](https://github.com/tseemann/prokka) whose .gff files would serve as input for [Roary](https://github.com/sanger-pathogens/Roary).